Franco Luambo: 1938–1952: Early life and career beginnings

-François Luambo Luanzo Makiadi was born on 6 July 1938 in Sona-Bata, a town located in then-Bas-Congo Province (now Kongo Central), in what was then the Belgian Congo (later the Republic of the Congo, then Zaire, and currently the Democratic Republic of the Congo).
-He came from an interethnic background: his father, Joseph Emongo, was a Tetela railway worker, while his mother, Hélène Mbongo Makiese, was Kongo with Ngombé roots through her paternal lineage.
-Luambo was one of three children from their matrimonial union, along with his siblings Siongo Bavon (alias Bavon Marie-Marie) and Marie-Louise Akangana.
-Following Joseph Emongo's death, Hélène had three additional children, Alphonse Derek Malolo, Marie Jeanne Nyantsa, and Jules Kinzonzi, with two different partners.
+François Luambo Luanzo Makiadi was born on 6 July 1938 in Sona-Bata, Bas-Congo (now Kongo Central), in what was then the Belgian Congo (currently the Democratic Republic of the Congo).
+He came from an interethnic background: his father, Yvon Emongo, was a Tetela railway worker, while his mother, Hélène Mbonga Makiese, was Kongo with Ngombé roots through her paternal lineage.
+Luambo was one of three children.
+Following Yvon's death, Hélène had three additional children, with two different partners.